alexanderw885/Uni-things/01-School/CSC 370 - Databases/Retrieving Data.md

-given you have files in downloads
+INTO TABLE 'given you have files in downloads
 ```SQL
 create database `class-movielens`
 use class-movielens;